gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 One disadvantage of the Sallen-Key filter is that the Q of the filter is very sensitive to component variations, which can be a problem, especially for high-Q filter sections.

-It is closely related to a [voltage-controlled voltage source (VCVS) filter](#voltage-controlled-voltage-source-vcvs-filters), however the VCVS filter also includes gain by connected a resistor divider from the output to the inverting terminal of the op-amp.
+It is closely related to a [voltage-controlled voltage source (VCVS) filter](#voltage-controlled-voltage-source-vcvs-filters).
+Some literature makes the distinction of a Sallen-Key filter having no gain, and the VCVS filter including gain by connected a resistor divider from the output to the inverting terminal of the op-amp.
+However we will consider them one and the same for the purpose of analysis, as the no-gain version is a special subtype of the generalized with-gain version.

 ## Low-Pass Sallen-Key Filter